roryhen/samling/README.md

 ### IdP Metadata

-Use `https://capriza.github.io/samling/public/metadata.xml` to obtain the IdP metadata of Samling.
+Use `https://capriza.github.io/samling/public/metadata.xml` to obtain the _default_ IdP metadata of Samling.
+Note that the downloadable metadata contains the default public certificate of samling - it is not suitable for generated keys.
+If you generate a new key pair you can obtain the metadata with the correct certificate from the "IdP Metadata" view.

 ### Manual Usage